-The process began with my mother, who passed fifteen years ago, and who indulged my strange reading habits and flair for the unusual.
+The process began with my mother, who passed in 2004, and who indulged my strange reading habits and flair for the unusual.
 I can remember her picking me up from school when she still drove.
-Invariably, I’d hop into the backseat of our Mercury station wagon where greeting me were copies of one or two DC 100-page specials for 60 cents or the latest issue of Creepy or Eerie.
+Invariably, I’d hop into the backseat of our Mercury station wagon and find copies of one or two DC 100-page specials for sixty cents, or the latest issue of Creepy or Eerie, that she’d bought for me while shopping.
 One of my earliest memories involves sitting in her lap as she read to me the first issue of Charlton’s Ghost Manor featuring that comic’s host, the butler Mr. Bones.
 And then a few years later she’d pop the corn I consumed while watching Bob Wilkins on Creature Features.
 Mom accepted my weirdness.
 What more could I want?

-Although not born in Ireland, my mother definitely identified as Irish.
-Her mother was first-generation American, and I’d heard from both how my grandmother’s parents came from Ireland, how my great-grandmother died young, how my great-grandfather parked my grandmother and her sister in an orphanage in Iowa before heading of to South Dakota where he remarried and then was shot by his second wife’s ex-husband.
-Quite a story, but one lacking in details since my grandmother wasn’t one to reveal much beyond snippets of our family past.
+Although not born in Ireland, my mother identified as Irish.
+Her mother was first-generation American, and I’d heard from both how my grandmother’s parents came from Ireland, how my great-grandmother died young, how my great-grandfather parked my grandmother and her sister in an orphanage in Iowa before heading off to South Dakota where he remarried and then was shot by his second wife’s ex-husband.
+Quite a story, but one lacking in detail since my grandmother wasn’t one to reveal much beyond snippets of her past.
 My mother, though, longed to visit Ireland but never found the chance.
 I decided to address that issue.
-Through an online company, I ordered special buttons, 4” in diameter, sporting Mom’s high-school graduation photo.
+I ordered special buttons, four inches in diameter, sporting Mom’s high-school graduation photo.
 By wearing that pin the entire time I was there, I guaranteed she’d experience Ireland at least in spirit.

-After Worldcon, I headed west to County Clare, where apparently my ancestors roosted once upon a time.
+After Worldcon ended, I headed west to County Clare, where I’d been told my ancestors roosted once upon a time.
 I’d done no research and carried absolutely nothing to guide me but old stories and my uncle’s middle name, Clare.
-Nonetheless, I felt it vitally important to experience Clare, especially wearing that button.
+Nonetheless, I felt it was vitally important to experience Clare, especially wearing that button.
 I toured Ennis and the surrounding area.

-That night, I bunked in Galway, finding a cheap hostel where I could escape the rain, but I couldn’t escape consciousness due to a roommate’s heavy snoring.
+My first night wandering, I stumbled into Galway, finding a cheap hostel where I could escape the rain, but I couldn’t escape consciousness due to a roommate’s heavy snoring.
 Frustrated, I decided to surf the Internet for a while.
 Up popped a message from a cousin who lives in Salinas.
 “Hey, Chuck,” she wrote, “Grandma’s dad, Martin, was born in a place called Shinganagh, near Claremorris in County Mayo.
 So, Mayo, not Clare, then.
 He was christened as Martin Brett, although Grandma’s maiden name was Britt.”
 I typed “Shinganagh” into the Irish bus schedule but found nothing.
 I then entered “Claremorris” and, yes, I could be there in about an hour.
 I told my cousin, “Mission accepted,” and the next morning left for Claremorris, beginning the most important leg of my trip.

-The bus stopped on the main drag in Claremorris, and,again, I was operating with no plan.
-I walked into a small hotel and asked the young woman behind the counter, Deirdre, “How do I get to Shinganagh from here?”
+The bus stopped on the main drag in Claremorris, and, again, I was operating with no plan.
+I walked into a small hotel and asked the young woman behind the counter, Deirdre her name tag read, “How do I get to Shinganagh from here?”